htcondor/htcondor/docs/version-history/development-release-series-91.rst

   instead writes ads to JSON files in the working directory.
   :jira:`1264`

-- Removed support from the startd for querying keyboard and mouse idle time.
+- Removed support from the startd for querying keyboard and mouse idle time, on legacy x86 linux machines that used an 8042 keyboard controller.
-  This only worked on machines with ancient keyboard interrupt hardware, and caused significant performance degradation on machines with many cpus.
+  This caused significant performance degradation in the startd on machines with many cpus.
   :jira:`1297`

 Bugs Fixed: